Skip to main content

 Anchoring and ICCF

-After the initial transfer, the next chain in line must verify the previous transaction's inclusion in a block.
+After the initial transfer, the following chain must verify the previous transaction's inclusion in a block.
 This verification process relies on the ICCF (Interchain Confirmation Facility) mechanism, which uses anchoring chains for proof verification.
 For a deeper understanding of ICCF, refer to the Interchain Confirmation Facility topic.